jheilema-nerdery/HaliteBot/README.md

 }
 ```

-Once the tree has been constructed, each 'branch' of the tree is compared to it's root site.
+Once the tree has been constructed, each 'branch' of the tree is compared to it's root neutral site.
 The tree is walked one level at a time, closest to furthest, evaluating at each level to see if there's enough collected strength to take over the root site.
 If there is, then the level of the tree being evaluated is given the 'greenlight' and begins automatically moving forward toward the border, collecting the closer levels along the way.

+### Performance & Outcomes

+During the final weekend I worked through about 5 different versions of this final bot, debugging and playtesting against Shummie's final bot and a couple of my older bots.
+I used a control of Erdman's bot in the same setup with the same seeds; you can see how it works in `laboratory.sh`.
+In that setup, Erdman's bot consistently wins ~75-80% of games, while my final bot wins somewhere around 65% of games with the same seeds & enemies.

+My bot has a couple of bugs related to overkill that I wasn't able to track down.
+Shummie's bot pretty consistently wins against mine in a head-to-head battle when strength and production are equal.

+I made a couple of improvements over Erdman's original, some that also still have bugs.
+If the bot is walled off with nowhere else to expand, it will target the weakest enemy to break through a wall, rather than a random one.
+If it's walled off and there's one enemy left, and current total strength is less than the enemy but production is more, it will 'still' until strength is more.
+It's not perfect, and it loses a lot of strength to cap because I'm not doing anything smart about moving capped pieces to lower production areas or edges.

+It was, if I may say, devastating in the Nerdery games.

+Thanks again to Josh Klun for setting up the Nerdery servers, thanks to the Halite organizers; GG to all the competitors.
+See you at the next game!